ways we gather, ways we serve

 adult catechesis

-We study so that we can worship God more richly, obey Him more consistently, and make the Good News of Jesus Christ known to others.
-Our adult catechism classes seek to create a community of lifelong learners.
+We study so we can worship God more richly, obey Him more consistently, and make the Good News of Jesus Christ known to others.
+Our adult catechesis classes seek to create a community of lifelong spiritual learners.
 Read more >

 Dcn Mary Baker